nostromo-1/robotic-car/README.md

 ## Parts
 The following parts are needed to build it:
 * Car chasis.
 For example, http://www.leantec.es/robotica/59-kit-robot-de-4-ruedas-con-ultrasonido.html
 * 6V DC motors.
 If 4WD: 4 motors.
-If 2WD, then 2 motors (in that case, I use motors with a wheel Hall encoder, [DFRobot FIT0450](https://www.dfrobot.com/product-1457.html))
+If 2WD, then 2 motors (in that case, I use motors with a wheel Hall encoder, [DFRobot FIT0450](https://www.dfrobot.com/product-1457.html), in order to make the car run in a straight line using a PID control loop)
 * Motor controller: a L298N based circuit board, like http://www.leantec.es/motores-y-controladores/82-l298-controlador-de-motores-con-doble-puente-h.html
 * Distance sensor HC-SR04
 * Display module SSD1306